Historical components of the Dow Jones Industrial Average: August 30, 1982

-Johns-Manville was replaced by American Express.

 June 29, 1979

-Chrysler and Esmark were replaced by IBM and Merck.

 August 9, 1976

-Anaconda Copper was replaced by Minnesota Mining & Manufacturing.
 International Nickel changed its name to Inco, Swift & Company changed its name to Esmark, Standard Oil (NJ) changed its name to Exxon Corporation, United Aircraft changed its name to United Technologies Corporation.

 June 1, 1959

-American Smelting, Corn Products, National Distillers, and National Steel were replaced by Aluminum Company of America, Anaconda Copper, Owens-Illinois, and Swift.
 Texas Company changed its name to Texaco Incorporated.
 Allied Chemical and Dye Corporation shortened its name to Allied Chemical Corporation.